Armelle-h/extreme_temperatures_switzerland/README.md

 - The folder [to complete](name.R) contains ...
 - The folder [to complete](name.R) contains ..

+## Usage
+- What should be run first

 ## Dependencies:
 - Main package used 1
 - Main package used 2

 ---
+## Main references
+- reference 1

 ## Acknowledgments

 - My sincere gratitude to Professor Anthony C. Davison, my thesis advisor and supervisor.
-- I am grateful to Daire Healy for providing public access to their code (https://github.com/dairer/Extreme-Irish-Summer-Temperatures/tree/main), which highly supported this work.
+- I am grateful to Daire Healy  (put their github reference) for providing public access to their code (https://github.com/dairer/Extreme-Irish-Summer-Temperatures/tree/main), which highly supported this work.